dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/Hands-on_with_Traefik/Traefik_as_Loadbalancer/README.md

 When we start Traefik, we:
 1. First define entrypoints (these are port numbers)
 2. Secondly, connected to these entryoints are routers which analyze to check if any incoming requests match the set of rules.
-      - <span style="color: green">If they match </span>----> the router might transform this request using some pieces of middlewares before forwarding them to our services
+      - ![#f03c15]If they match </span>----> the router might transform this request using some pieces of middlewares before forwarding them to our services